atompilot/atompilot/README.md

 # Hey, I'm Atom 👋

 Tsinghua EE grad turned serial entrepreneur.
-I write code for fun and occasionally for profit.

 Currently going all-in on **[Splaz](https://splaz.app)** — an AI-powered social app where you can battle strangers in team debates, chat with custom AI agents, and create content that doesn't suck.
 Building it solo, full-stack, across iOS + Android + backend.
 It's a lot.
 Send help (or just star the repos).